-Visit the surroundings of Mont Saint-Michel
+Visit the area around Mont Saint-Michel

-One of the top places of Brittany is a few kilometers from Mont Saint-Michel.
-Enjoy your stay at Mont Saint-Michel for a full day exploring Saint-Malo, the Corsair city.
-This old city of the Corsairs, is an active port and a seaside resort at the mouth of the Rance.
-The metropolis of the Emerald Coast is tightened on a rocky islet.
-The city closed, destroyed at 80% in 1944, was rebuilt remarkably, while granite.
-It has preserved intact its 15th century castle and its ramparts whose way of the round commands a splendid sea horizon.
-Musées de Saint-Malo: The Grand Dungeon, and the towers of the château are home to interesting souvenirs about Jacques Cartier, Surcouf, Duguay-Trouin, Châteaubriand.
-These famous Malo are also vividly evoked in the dioramas of the Historial of waxes arranged in the big tower "Quicqu'en Groigne".
-St. Vincent's Cathedral and the houses of the Corsairs dominating the port were saved.
-Beautiful overview from the islet of Grand Be, accessible at low tide, where, facing offshore, Châteaubriand rests.
+One of Brittany's most famous landmarks is just a few kilometers from Mont Saint-Michel.
+Take advantage of your stay at Mont Saint-Michel to spend a whole day discovering Saint-Malo, the corsair city.
+This ancient city of privateers is a busy port and seaside resort at the mouth of the Rance River.
+The Emerald Coast metropolis is squeezed onto a rocky islet.
+The Ville Close, 80% destroyed in 1944, has been remarkably rebuilt in granite.
+Its 15th-century castle and ramparts have remained intact, and the rampart walk commands a splendid view of the sea.
+Saint-Malo Museums: the large keep and the castle towers house interesting memorabilia on Jacques Cartier, Surcouf, Duguay-Trouin and Châteaubriand.
+These famous inhabitants of Saint-Malo are also vividly portrayed in the dioramas of the wax Historial in the large "Quicqu'en Groigne" tower.
+The Saint-Vincent cathedral and the privateers' houses overlooking the port have been saved.
+A fine view from the Grand Be islet, accessible at low tide, where Châteaubriand rests facing out to sea.

-A private city to visit: Granville
+A Corsair town to visit: Granville